-10.8.4 The composition of the vibration condition monitoring equipment and organization of the performance thereof shall be agreed upon with the Register when the PMS and CC based survey system is being implemented on board the ship.

-10.8.5 When performing the vibration condition monitoring, consideration shall be given to the provisions of 18.7, Part V "Technical Supervision during Construction of Ships" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.

-10.8.6 The requirements for the installation and attachment of the vibration pickup on the controlled item shall be provided.
+- 10.8.4 The composition of the vibration condition monitoring equipment and organization of the performance thereof shall be agreed upon with the Register when the PMS and CC based survey system is being implemented on board the ship. - 10.8.5 When performing the vibration condition monitoring consideration shall be given to the provisions of 18.7 of the Guidelines on Technical Supervision of Ships under Construction. - 10.8.6 The requirements for the installation and attachment of the vibration pickup on the controlled item shall be provided.
 The preference shall be given to attachment of the pickup by a pin (screw).
 To realize such attachment method, pins shall be fitted beforehand at all measurement points.
 The vibration pickups may be installed on a magnet.
-Where the vibration pickups cannot be installed using a pin or magnet, manual vibration pickups may be used.

-10.8.7 For each machinery, points and directions for measuring vibration parameters shall be indicated.
+Where the vibration pickups cannot be installed using a pin or magnet, manual vibration pickups may be used. - 10.8.7 For each machinery, points and directions for measuring vibration parameters shall be indicated.
 The manufacturers' recommendations shall be used.
 Where no such recommendations are available, type lay-out diagrams of the machinery vibration measurement points shall be taken as a guide (refer to 9.2.5).